 Forest School for Young Adults with

-Hakeford Woods Forest School will soon be offering weekly sessions for young adults with Special Educational Needs.
+Hakeford Woods Forest School is hoping to be able to offer weekly sessions for young adults with Special Educational Needs.
 The session will be largely participant led.
 It will take place outdoors, involving a variety of activities, but most importantly, provide therapeutic and educational work experience opportunities for the participants.

 At Hakeford Woods we have a wild woodland site, where we run Forest School sessions for children, young people and adults.